awell-health/awell-extensions/extensions/elation/README.md

 ### Get Patient

-Using a patient identifier, retrieve patient object from Elation.
+Using a patient identifier, retrieve a patient object from Elation.

 ### Update Patient